 Taipa Houses Museum

-These are not only a wonderful part of Macanese history built in 1921 but also a great place to take some photos or sit down outside and enjoy the snacks you have bought.
-It faces out over the Cotai strip and it’s a different way to view the casinos in the distance.
+These are not only a wonderful part of Macanese history that were built in 1921, but also a great place to take some photos or sit down outside and enjoy the snacks you have bought.
+It faces out over the Cotai strip and is a different way to view the casinos in the distance.

 Taipa-Houses Museum, Avenida da Praia, Carmo Zone, Taipa, Macau, +853 2882 7103 or +853 2882 7527